albinocordeiro/dbreadwrite/README.md

 ## Analysis

 ### Database design
-From the problem statement I conclude that the the data base would have to start with at least one table, the accounts table, to keep records of accounts and their balances.
+From the problem statement I conclude that the database would have to start with at least one table, the accounts table, to keep records of accounts and their balances.
 Also, based on the events definition json file, a table per event type should be added.

 ### Writer
 The writer needs to account for the fact that ther could be multiple instances of the writer and reader.
 That means that concurrent writes/updates could cause inconsistency in the data, in particular, in the accounts table where balances could be corrupted.